Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 Every organization’s AIMS should be tailored to its individual needs, but before you can cut yours to the right fit, you must first demonstrate a complete understanding of your specific context, including things like:

-• Your strategic business objectives (e.g., competitive market share, stakeholders’ expectations, compliance with global laws);
+• Your strategic business objectives (e.g., competitive market share, stakeholders’ expectations, compliance with global laws)

-• Relevant risks (e.g., threats and vulnerabilities); and
+• Relevant risks (e.g., threats and vulnerabilities)

-• Your customer expectations (e.g., required functionality of AI tools, etc.).
+• Your customer expectations (e.g., required functionality of AI tools, etc.)

-How to Get Started with Compliance:
+How to Get Started with Compliance

 • Determine which of your existing processes, personnel departments, activities, software dependencies, and locations should be included in your AIMS.